 Post-death increases: Effective July 1, 1996 and subsequently every three years, the above death benefits are increased by 3% provided that the beneficiary(ies) had been receiving payments for at least three years.
+Future COLAs were eliminated effective March 15, 2022.
 (Act 127 of 1958 as amended)